You are here

 Student Line Up

 Students receiving their bachelor’s degrees, when you enter Paulucci Hall, proceed straight ahead and pick up your name card (ONLY) at the Undergraduate table.
 Cards are in order by college, and then in alphabetical order by last name.
 IF there is not a card with your name, go to the far left by the sign Extra Cards

 If you are graduating with Honors, proceed to the Honors table where cords and medallions are distributed.

 Students receiving their graduate masters or doctoral degrees, when you enter Paulucci Hall, turn to your right and pick up your name card (ONLY) at the Graduate table.
 Cards are in order by major and then in alphabetical order by last name.
 IF there is not a card with your name, please see the Commencement staff member at the Graduate table.

-Name cards are color-coded (MAROON or GOLD) and numbered so graduates will know which line to join and their approximate place in line.
+Name cards are color coded (MAROON or GOLD) and numbered so graduates will know which line to join and their place in line.
 As you enter the DECC Arena, the gold line will be on your right, the maroon line on your left.
 There will be charts on the wall and numbers on the walls and numbering on the floor to help you determine which side to line up on and your approximate position in the line.
 Students line up in rows of 10.
 Once you have taken your place in line, follow the instructions of the staff wearing "Commencement Volunteer" lanyards; they will also answer any questions.